 There are two other methods to snag a Phu Chi Fah hotel room:

-Option Two: Have your guesthouse in Chiang Mai or Chiang Rai call ahead and make a booking on your behalf.
+Have your guesthouse in Chiang Mai or Chiang Rai call ahead and make a booking on your behalf.
 They may have a recommended hotel or you can do some searching online.
 Other travelers have written about Phu Chi Fah’s hotels and have provided contact information.

 We went with the second option.
 One of our friends called ahead with the help of their hotel in Chiang Rai and booked Phu Mok Dok Mai (ภูหมอกดอกไม้).
 The bungalows had a small bedroom, a private bathroom, and a balcony for 600 THB per night.
 Look at our map below for the location of this bungalow (all of the booking sites are incorrect).

 |NOTE: Phu Mok Dok Mai’s address is incorrect on several hotel booking sites.
 Our map below has the correct location (Google ‘ภูหมอกดอกไม้’ to see for yourself|